Wielding Occam's razor: Fast and frugal retail forecasting: Empirical results

-The next pool of models considered in this study allows only models with damped trend, when a trend component is included.
-This pool results in superior performance compared to the ``all models'' pool and needs less time to produce forecasts for the seasonal frequencies.
-While some multiplicative trended models are still allowed, the outlying cases are moderated by forcing a damped trend.
+The next pool of models considered allows only models with a damped trend when a trend component is included.
+This pool results in superior performance compared with ``all models'' and needs less time to produce forecasts for seasonal frequencies.
+Although some multiplicative trended models are still allowed, the outlying cases are moderated by forcing a damped trend.

-Matching the error type with the type of the seasonality essentially does not allow multiplicative error with additive seasonality models to be considered (as the additive error and multiplicative seasonality were already excluded).
-This reduction by three models does not have an effect in terms of performance, which is on par with that of ``all models'' pool, but it does offer a small decrease in terms of computational time.
+Matching the error type with the type of seasonality essentially blocks multiplicative errors with additive seasonality models from consideration (because additive error and multiplicative seasonality were already excluded).
+This elimination of three models has no effect on performance, which is on par with that of the ``all models'' pool, but it slightly trims computational time.

-Finally, the ``reduced'' pool of exponential models is evaluated.
-This is the smallest of the exponential smoothing pools considered in this study, consisting of just eight models, and the only one to offer a balanced selection of exponential smoothing models with regards to their components (trend and/or seasonality).
-The reduced pool results in the best performance overall, being ranked first for all measures in the yearly and monthly frequencies and second-best in the quarterly frequency (with small differences from the best pool).
-Furthermore, the ``reduced'' pool of models offers computational times that are 31\% lower for the yearly frequency and more than 50\% lower for the quarterly and monthly frequency compared to the second-fastest ``no multiplicative trend'' pool (which already offered significant computational gains).
-In balance, the ``reduced'' pool provides the best combination of forecasting performance and computational cost.
+Finally, we evaluated the ``reduced'' pool of exponential models.
+This is the smallest of the exponential smoothing pools considered, consisting of only eight models, and is the only one with a balanced selection of exponential smoothing in terms of their components (trend and/or seasonality).
+The reduced pool results in the best performance overall.
+Furthermore, this pool offers computational times 54\% lower than the second-fastest ``no multiplicative trend'' pool (which already offered significant computational gains).

-We turn our attention to the ARIMA results, where the various pools of models are defined with regards to the maximum order that is allowed.
-As discussed in \ref{sec:pools_arima}, we consider pools of models with maximum order between 1 and 8.
-The results for the yearly and quarterly frequencies are a clear-cut.
-The smallest pool of models ($K=1$) results in the best, on average, performance and the lowest computational cost.
-The only exception is the accuracy (MASE) for the quarterly frequency, where the best performance is achieved for $K=2$, but the difference from $K=1$ is small.
-The very good performance of low-order ARIMA models is an impressive result.
-The best performance (both in terms of accuracy and uncertainty estimation) for non-seasonal data is achieved by selecting between just three model forms, once the degree of differencing is appropriately defined: ARIMA$(0,d,0)$, ARIMA$(1,d,0)$, and ARIMA$(0,d,1)$.